alankent/magento2devbox-skeleton/README.md

 You should see a shell prompt of `m2$`.

-You can check what containers are running using

-    docker ps

-You can also see what containers exist but are currently not running using
+You can check what containers exist using

     docker ps -a

 ### 4. Composer Configuration

-This section is optional, but includes Composer performance optimizations worth considering if you work on multiple projects.

 The recommended way to create and update projects is via Composer, a PHP package manager.
 Magento provides a Composer repository from which Magento (and extensions purchased from Magento Marketplace) can be downloaded.

-There is also a Magento ZIP download which is faster to download, but you will need to use Composer at some stage to install patches or extensions, so it is recommended to start with Composer from day 1.

-Composer supports a download cache.
-Having this mounted to a local directory on your laptop allows downloads to be shared betwen containers.
-Cached downloads make subsequent upgrades and new installs much faster.
-If you do not mount a shared volume for this directory, you cannot share the cache between containers and the cache will be lost when the container is removed.
-There is nothing wrong with this other than a potentially larger network bill for downloads and slower startup time for subsequent new projects.
+Composer caches downloads for performance.
+Mounting the cache directory on your laptop is enabled by uncommenting the "~/.composer" volume mount in the `docker-compose.yml` file.
+This allows downloads to be shared betwen containers (e.g. on different projects).
+If you do not mount a directory, the cache will discarded when the container is removed.

-Be aware the Composer can be slow to run at times.
-Give it a minute or two even if no output is occurring.

-DevBox sets the `COMPOSER_HOME` environment variable to `/home/magento2/.composer`.

 The first time you run Composer, it may prompt you for a username and password.
 Enter your 'public' and 'private' keys from http://marketplace.magento.com/, "My Profile", "Access keys" when prompoted.
-Just be aware that an `auth.json` file holding your keys will be saved into `~/.composer/`.
+Be aware that an `auth.json` file holding your keys will be saved into `~/.composer/`.
 You may want to share the Composer downloaded files but have a different `auth.json` file per project by moving the `auth.json` file into your project's home directory (but not committing this file to git for security reasons).

-To summarize, the easiest thing is to do nothing - not mount a shared composer repository.
-For those wanting the improved performance, it is recommended to uncomment the line in the `docker-compose.yml` file to volume mount the `/home/magento2/.composer` directory.
-Manually create ~/.composer on your laptop if it does not already exist.

 ### 5. Install Magento